Do Pitbull Puppies Change Color?

 What is the Most Common Pitbull Color?

-Each Pitbull breed has its standard color.
+Each pitbull breed has its standard color.
 For example, the American Staffordshire Terrier is commonly brindle.
 In addition, American Pitbull Terriers are usually red, black, or buckskin.
-As for the Staffordshire, Bull Terrier typically has dual colors in the coat, but black is also a relatively common color.
+The Staffordshire Bull Terrier typically has dual coat colors, but black is also a relatively common color.

 Can Blue Nose Pitbull be Brown?